Real-4339/UDTP/Documentation/doc.md

 Im gonna estimate the probability of an undetected errors for the Internet checksum using similar approach:

 - The checksum is 16 bits, so it can have 65536 different values.
-- Error rate is 1/65536 = 0.0000152587890625.
-Or 0.00152587890625%.
+- Error rate is 1/65536 = 0.0000152587890625 or 0.00152587890625%.
 - The probability of a random error going undetected is (1 - 0.0000152587890625) ^ 700281 = 2.287372724887968e-05 or 0.00002287372724887968.

+---
-#### Combined Checksum
+#### Combined Error Probability Analysis
+---

-Combined = CRC-16 probability x Internet Checksum probability.
+__Combined = CRC-16 probability x Internet Checksum probability.__

-I can not really say what is the probability of an undetected error for the combined checksum, because i dont know how they work together, but i can say that even TCP uses modified RFC 1071, there are not the same, but they are similar.
-(RFC 1145)

-So even TCP, can validate corrupted packets...

-I could use CRC-32, but it is 2 times bigger than CRC-16, and it is slower.
-So i decided to use CRC-16.
+In evaluating the combined error probability of CRC-16 and Internet Checksum, it's challenging to precisely determine the undetected error rate due to the complex interaction between the two checksum algorithms.
+While the specifics of their collaborative behavior might be elusive, it's noteworthy that both CRC-16 and Internet Checksum are employed in network protocols like TCP.

+As an additional insight, it is acknowledged that TCP utilizes a modified version of RFC 1071 and introduces its own adjustments, as outlined in RFC 1145.
+Despite that, the probability of an undetected error for TCP is still existent, albeit lower than the theoretical estimate for RFC 1071.
+But it is still existent.

+While considering the potential advantages of CRC-32, such as a larger bit space, it's recognized that its increased size and computational demands might not align with my specific requirements.
+Hence, the decision to opt for CRC-16, with its more manageable size and efficient processing, seems apt for my application.
+But, if i would want in the future add more reliability, i may consider CRC-32.

+In conclusion, the combined error probability of CRC-16 and Internet Checksum represents a multifaceted interplay that, while challenging to quantify precisely, underscores the robustness of error detection mechanisms in network protocols.

 ## Features